mookpool/Spoon-Knife/test.md

 1. An RSS Atom feed of CRM change information.
 2. Full dealer demographic information available through a RESTful interface.

 DataHub is designed to be as flexible as possible to serve many use cases.
-Currently both iCM and our  Salesforce.com systems consume DataHub information.
+Many of our internal systems already consume DataHub information.

 We chose the Atom protocol in order to leverage standards-based tools for creating and consuming these feeds.
 This  allowed us to build the system quickly, since we didn't have to reinvent any wheels.
 I recommend that you choose a standards-based tool for consuming the Atom feeds for these same reasons.